moe-Ali/DevOps_project/README.md

 - Configure System:
     - Slack => Workspace: the workspace that has Jenkins CI , Credential: slacktoken , Default channel: the channel selected for Jenkins CI
     - SonarQube servers => check mark "Environment variables" , Name: sonarserver , Server URL: http://{your sonarqube server ip}:9000 , Server authentication token: sonartoken
+- Change the Variables in the Jenkinsfile (specially the NEXUSIP)
 - Create Pipeline and check mark "GitHub hook trigger for GITScm polling", choose the pipeline to be from SCM, then fork my repo branch ci and use it as Repository URL
 #### on Nexus:
 - sign in using username admin and password that the python script outputed